aleksha/electronic-signal/README.md

  4. Calculate induced charge and current with defined anode structure for an electron in point **(x,y)** using an overlap of the map and anodes.
+ 5. Find, which of anode is fired, using largest integral of current.
+ 6. Rescale currents for each of anodes with a common factor, which is evaluated to set current integral for the fired anode to unity.